-Our counselors are young adults (usually between 20 - 26 years of age) who have significant experience working with children of all ages.
+Our counselors are young adults (usually between 18 - 23 years of age) who have significant experience working with children of all ages.
 They are responsible for supervision and leadership.
 Counselors also assist in various programs such as safety, and program planning to ensure that everyone is on schedule.

 All counselors are supervised by Directors and Administrators, who have had many years of experience in the fields of education, sociology and equine science & medicine.
-All staff members participate in an intensive 5-day staff training program.
+All staff members participate in a 10-day staff training program.

 Quality Staff Make the Difference

-The attribute and main component of Saddleback Horse Camp has always been the distinct adult staff we hire to work with us at our Camp Programs.
+The attribute and main component of our camp has always been the distinct adult staff we hire to work with us at our Camp Programs.
 We know that it is the enthusiasm of our counselors who COMPLETE the camp experience and make it special for our campers.
 Our Staff serves as a proactive role model for our campers to create a nurturing environment that strengthens and enables them to develop, grow and flourish.
 Every day we encourage growth, independence, strength, trust and confidence.
-Here at Saddleback, we want our campers to be proud of what they accomplished as we look forward to seeing many of them back every year.
+Here at Whiteface Camp, we want our campers to be proud of what they accomplished as we look forward to seeing many of them back every year.

 Staff Selection & Screening

-Saddleback spends much of its off season in selecting the best staff available for the camp.
-We view our staff as both role models and representatives of the Saddleback community.
+The Camp spends much of its off season in selecting the best staff available for the camp.
+We view our staff as both role models and representatives of the Whiteface community.
 All staff are an extension of our high standards and commitment to excellence.
-The many steps that staff applicants go through as part of our hiring process ensures that each fits well with our camp and that their work here will be beneficial for them, our campers, and the Saddleback organization.
+The many steps that staff applicants go through as part of our hiring process ensures that each fits well with our camp and that their work here will be beneficial for them, our campers, and the Whiteface Camp organization.